shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 {% endblock %}
 ```

-Maybe you want to replace the markup of the header section an add an extra block to the content.
+Maybe you want to replace the markup of the header section and add an extra block to the content.
 With the Twig `block` feature you can implement a solution like this.

 ```twig